datasert/cronjs/README.md

 **Day field**

-Day field is very special among all other time unit fields.
+Day field is a very special among all other time unit fields.
 Because this is the only field that is not predictable.
-For example, Jan is always the first of month.
-But Monday is not always the first of month.
-Hence, it has special chars to deal with it and is as follows.
+For example, Jan is always the first month of the year.
+But Monday is not always the first day of the month.
+Hence, it has special flags to deal with it and is as follows.

 - day of month